 The leather padding is easy to clean, and has a very modern and sleek look.
 However, it does retain heat and is not breathable like mesh.
 That isn’t an issue if you work in an air-conditioned office, or if you live in a place with a consistently cool climate.

 Nevertheless, it’s a good deal for the price.
-If you have mild scoliosis, or don’t foresee yourself needing an office chair every day—perhaps it’s just for a home office or library you rarely use—then it is a functional and practical choice.
+If you have mild scoliosis, or don’t foresee yourself needing a desk chair every day—perhaps it’s just for a home office or library you rarely use—then it is a functional and practical choice.

 Tips for Protecting your Posture and Back while working